 Does Medicare Cover Flu Shots?

-Medicare does cover flu shots for those enrolled in Part B or Part C (Medicare Advantage) plans.
+Does Medicare cover flu shots?
+Medicare does indeed cover flu shots for those enrolled in Part B or Part C (Medicare Advantage) plans.
 You can get Medicare-covered flu shots at a pharmacy or doctor’s office that accepts Medicare payment.

 The COVID-19 pandemic has put immunizations to the top of everyone’s mind.
 But it’s easy to forget that another virus causes lots of pain and suffering, especially among seniors: influenza.